wincent/passage/README.md

 ## Troubleshooting

-### If the launch agent fails to start

-Check for a stale `~/.passage.sock` file, which may have been left behind in the event of a system crash, and remove it.

 ## Limitations

 Passage uses the [keybase/go-keychain](https://github.com/keybase/go-keychain) library to access the keychain, which currently only knows how to read "generic" (A.K.A. "application") passwords, not "Internet" passwords.